nairobilug/nairobilug.or.ke/content/cron-systemd-timers.md

 Tags: linux, systemd, cron
 Slug: cron-systemd-timers
 Author: Alan Orth
-Summary: Using systemd's timer functionality to to replace (and improve) cron jobs
+Summary: Using systemd's timer functionality to to replace (and improve) cron jobs.

 systemd has a timer function that can be used to run tasks periodically — yes, like `cron`.
 There's nothing really wrong with cron, but have you ever tried to debug a cron job on a server?
 The script runs fine from the command line, but nothing seems to happen when it runs from cron.
 You quickly type `date` to see how many seconds until the next minute, adjust the cron job, and wait.
 Nothing.
 Repeat. _\*facedesk\*_

 This is the systemd value proposition in this context: _timers can be run on demand_ from the command line, and _their output is logged to the systemd journal_ where you can see it like any other systemd units.

-## System backups using a timer
+## System Backups Using a Timer

 As an example, I have a simple shell script — `system-backup.sh` — that uses `rsync` to back up my system to an external USB hard drive once per day.
 Converting this job to use systemd timers requires the creation of both a _timer_ and a _service_.

 _/etc/systemd/system/system-backup.timer_: